-Revised 8/20; Adopted 1/20; Formerly Policy on Electronic Submission of Accreditation Materials, Commission Policy and Procedure Related to Compliance with the Health Insurance Portability and Accountability Act (HIPAA) and Policy on Preparation and Submission of Reports to the Commission
+Revised: 8/20; Adopted 1/20 (Formerly Policy on Electronic Submission of Accreditation Materials, Commission Policy and Procedure Related to Compliance with the Health Insurance Portability and Accountability Act [HIPAA] and Policy on Preparation and Submission of Reports to the Commission)

-ANNOUNCEMENT OF REVIEW RESULTS: The Commission's actions to approve or deny the request for enrollment increases in advanced dental education programs in orthodontics and dentofacial orthopedics, like other accreditation actions, will be transmitted to the institutions/programs within 30 days following the Winter (January/February) or Summer (July/August) meeting.
+ANNOUNCEMENT OF REVIEW RESULTS: The Commission's actions to approve or deny the request for reportable enrollment increases in predoctoral education programs, as are other accreditation actions, will be transmitted to the institutions/programs within 30 days following the Winter (January/February) or Summer (July/August) meetings.

-DENIAL OF REQUESTS: Requests may be denied if the program cannot ensure continued compliance with the Accreditation Standards as demonstrated by documentation of the major program resource areas identified in the Policy on Enrollment Increases in Advanced Dental Education Programs.
+DENIAL OF REQUESTS: Requests will be denied if the program cannot ensure continued compliance with the Accreditation Standards as demonstrated by documentation of the major program resource areas identified in the Guidelines for Enrollment Increases in Predoctoral Dental Education Programs.

-OTHER CHANGES IN ENROLLMENT: Decreases in enrollment on a one-time-only basis or on a permanent basis must be reported to the Commission, but do not require prior authorization.
-In the case of one-time-only decreases, programs are advised to maintain clinical experiences for the enrollment number for which they are authorized.
+OTHER CHANGES IN ENROLLMENT: Decreases in enrollment on a one-time-only basis or on a permanent basis must be reported to the Commission, but do not require prior approval.
+In the case of one-time-only decreases, programs are advised to maintain clinical experiences for the enrollment number for which they are approved.